edgedb/edgedb/docs/guides/auth/index.rst

 WebAuthn
 --------

--  ``relying_party_origin``: This is the URL of the origin of the web application handling the WebAuthn request.
-If you're using the built-in UI, this is the origin of the EdgeDB web server.
+-  ``relying_party_origin``: This is the URL of the web application handling the WebAuthn request.
+   If you're using the built-in UI, it's the origin of the EdgeDB web server.

 -  ``require_verification``: (Default: ``true``) If ``true``, your application will not be able to retrieve an authentication token until the user has